 Do you need planning permission for a garden room?

-If your building is away from the house, takes up less than 50 per cent of the garden and is smaller than 15 sq m, or in some cases 30 sq m, you’re unlikely to need planning permission or Building Regulations Approval.
-However, there are exceptions – such as if you intend to use the room for sleeping – so check online at www.planningportal.gov.uk, and consult your local council’s planning department.
+So while typically if your garden or summer house ideas are away from the house, takes up less than 50% of the garden and is smaller than 15 sq m, you’re unlikely to need planning permission or Building Regulations Approval.
+Remember that is you intend to have people sleeping there this can affect planning permissions, too.
+However always check with www.planningportal.gov.uk, and consult your local council’s planning department.

 Can I use a garden room all year round?